phantran/moco/README.md

 ### Setup Project

-Clone this repository and install it by using Maven install command `mvn install`
+Clone this repository and install it by using Maven install command:

+`mvn install`

+While developing MoCo, a quick installation to test MoCo in your local repository can be done with:

+` mvn install -Ddescriptor.skip -Dtest.skip`

 ### Usage